Nathan Lowe: Stoke City

 Lowe was born in Harlow and played youth football for Bishop's Stortford before his family moved to Cheshire where he attended Lymm High School.
 He played for Egerton before joining the Stoke City academy in May 2016.
-Lowe signed a professional contract on his 17th Birthday in September 2022.
+Lowe signed a professional contract on his 17th birthday in September 2022.
 Lowe made his senior debut on 18 February 2023 in a 1–0 defeat away at Blackpool.
+Lowe scored his first goal in senior football on 30 September 2023, earning Stoke a late 3–2 victory against Bristol City.
+Lowe signed a new four-and-a-half-year contract with Stoke in January 2024.